FAQ - Lithium

 Other Batteries

-Q: Will LiBCM work with other (non-5AhG3) lithium modules?
+Q: Will LiBCM work with other lithium modules (besides 5AhG3 and 47Ah FoMoCo)?

 A: Yes, but it will require custom mechanical fitment (e.g. HVDC current and BMS ribbon cables).